wxie2017/wxie2017.github.io/pages/speech/acceptance_of_club_President.md

 * Own it

 To build it is just the beginning.
 Ownership is the next step.
-We are all here to pratice our public speeking skills.
+We are all here to practice our public speaking skills.
 Ownership gives us true responsibility to move forward.

 We own ourselves to start our Pathways, and we own ourselves to master